swill/kad/README.md

 		log.Fatalf("Failed to parse json data into the KAD file\nError: %s", err.Error()) }

-	// And you can define settings via the KAD instance cad.Hash = "usage_example"      // the name of the design cad.FileStore = kad.STORE_LOCAL // store the files locally
+	// and you can define settings via the KAD instance cad.Hash = "usage_example"      // the name of the design cad.FileStore = kad.STORE_LOCAL // store the files locally
 	cad.FileDirectory = "./"        // the path location where the files will be saved
 	cad.FileServePath = "/"         // the url path for the 'results' (don't worry about this)

-	// Here are some more settings defined for this case cad.Case.UsbWidth = 12 // all dimension are in 'mm' cad.Fillet = 3         // 3mm radius on the rounded corners of the case
+	// here are some more settings defined for this case cad.Case.UsbWidth = 12 // all dimension are in 'mm' cad.Fillet = 3         // 3mm radius on the rounded corners of the case